Do you have chickens and rats? Or

 chickens and wild birds that are eating more feed than the chickens?

 Here is the solution.
 But before you buy look for the different

-versions of our feeder, this is the original version, there is a soft
+versions of our feeder, this is the new design version and there is a soft close exterior

 version.
 There are also multi packed feeders that can lower the